sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

 As mentioned in 1.5 and 1.11.2, this flow requires secure upgrade enabled ONIE, with code available in link TBD.
 ###  1.13. <a name='TestingRequirementsDesign'></a> Testing Requirements/Design
 ####  1.13.1. <a name='UnitTestcases'></a>Unit Test cases
-We can use the verification script su_verify_image_sign_dev.sh as part of standalone test cases, without the need to run the whole installation process.
+We can use the verification script as part of standalone test cases, without the need to run the whole installation process.

-Note - The script can support the use of a public key that was provided by the user and not only from BIOS.
+In this test flow, we create a simple mock image, signing it with self-signing keys, and then checking each scenario in a different test case.
+We use the verification script verify_image_sign_test.sh which calls the same common script verify_image_sign_common.sh as the image verification script.

 - Good flows:

-  -  Verify image - check basic flow of signing and verification
+  -  Verify image - check the basic flow of signing and verification
 - Bad flows -
   Check if verification catches bad images:
-  -  Verify an image that was modified after build
+  -  Verify an image that was modified after the build
-  -  Verify an image with wrong image size in sharch
+  -  Verify an image with a wrong image size in sharch
-  -  Verify an image with the wrong sha1 in sharch
+  -  Verify an image with a wrong sha1 in sharch
-  -  Verify an image with modified signature
+  -  Verify an image with a modified signature
   -  Verify an image signed with one key and verified with a different key

 ####  1.13.2. <a name='SystemTestcases'></a>System Test cases